 Linda Sabo has more than 30 years of experience as a professional performer, choreographer and teacher.
 She founded the original dance program for musical theatre majors at Syracuse University and has also taught at the University of Michigan, Iowa State University and Interlochen National Music Camp.

-Lynne Kurdziel Formato is a professional director/choreographer and a member of the Society of Stage Directors and Choreographers (SSDC).
-She has more than 30 years of experience and 300 productions to her credit, including shows at Tennessee Repertory Theatre, Artpark, Dollywood, Studio Arena Theatre and Arkansas Repertory Theatre.
+Lynne Kurdziel Formato is an award winning professional director/choreographer and a member of the Society of Stage Directors and Choreographers (SSDC).
+She has more than 30 years of experience and 300 productions to her credit, including productions at Tennessee Repertory Theatre, Artpark, Dollywood, Studio Arena Theatre and Arkansas Repertory Theatre.
+She directed and choreographed the European premiere of Disney’s Aladdin, the Scandinavian premiere of Young Frankenstein, and the Danish premiere of Edges for the Fredericia Teater in Denmark.
+Prior to her position at Elon, she served as the Director of Music Theatre for the University at Buffalo.

 Visiting performers come to Elon each year to conduct seminars, workshops, performances and master classes.
-Among them are Kelli O’Hara, Dave Clemmons, John Bucchino, Craig Carnelia, Ricky Ian Gordon, Jason Robert Brown, Andrew Lippa and Adam Guettel and Randy Skinner.
+Among them are Kelli O’Hara, Dave Clemmons, John Bucchino, Andrea Burns, Craig Carnelia, Ricky Ian Gordon, Jason Robert Brown, Andrew Lippa, Adam Guettel , Randy Skinner and Jeff Whiting.

 The music theatre program is housed in Center for the Arts, a 75,000-square-foot facility specifically designed for teaching and performance.
 The centerpiece stage is McCrary Theatre, a fully equipped performance space with seating for 575.
 The 125-seat Yeager Recital Hall offers a more intimate setting along with digital recording capabilities, and the center’s fully outfitted 100-seat Black Box Theatre can be configured to any arrangement, from proscenium to arena.